-In 2011, with leading support from The Andrew W. Mellon Foundation, ICE created the ICElab program to place teams of ICE musicians in close collaboration with six emerging composers each year to develop works that push the boundaries of musical exploration.
-ICElab projects have been featured in more than one hundred performances from 2011–2014, and are documented online through ICE’s blog, and DigitICE, an online venue.
-In 2014 ICE launched the OpenICE initiative to bring the full scope of ICE's programming and educational activities for free to broader audiences around the world.
+In 2011, with lead support from The Andrew W. Mellon Foundation, ICE created the ICElab program to place teams of ICE musicians in close collaboration with emerging composers to develop works that push the boundaries of musical exploration.
+ICElab projects have been featured in more than one hundred performances from 2011 to 2014, and are documented online through ICE’s blog, and DigitICE, its online library of performance videos.
+In 2014, The Andrew W. Mellon Foundation renewed its leadership support to launch the OpenICE initiative, which brings the full scope of ICE's programming and educational activities for free to broader audiences around the world.

 ICE’s commitment to build a diverse, engaged audience for the music of our time inspired The Listening Room, an educational initiative for public schools without in-house arts curricula.
 Using team-based composition and graphic notation, ICE musicians lead students in the creation of new musical works, nurturing collaborative creative skills and building an appreciation for musical experimentation.

 Claire Chase, flutist and Artistic Director (CEO) *

 Joshua Rubin, clarinetist and Co-Artistic Director *

 Jonathan Harris, Business Manager

 Ross Karre, percussionist and Production/digitICE.org *